Daniel Munczek Edelman is the associate director of strategy and operations at the Next100, a startup think tank for next generation policy leaders.

 Dan has devoted his career to anti-poverty work.
 He was most recently a senior advisor in the New York City Mayor’s Office for Economic Opportunity, where he managed and evaluated initiatives in workforce development, criminal justice, domestic violence, government innovation, and other policy areas.
 Before the Mayor’s Office, as a fellow with the Harvard Kennedy School’s Government Performance Lab, Dan consulted with state and local governments on the aforementioned topics as well as on transportation, youth development, and improving contracting with minority- and women-owned business enterprises.
 Earlier in his career, he was a high school teacher and soccer coach, and worked in fundraising and administration at a food pantry.

-Dan serves on the board of the New York City chapter of the New Leaders Council.
-He has master’s degrees from the University of Mississippi and Princeton University, and a BA from Amherst College.
-He has been published in the Progressive, Stanford Social Innovation Review, The Chronicle of Higher Education, and elsewhere.
+Dan has master’s degrees from the University of Mississippi and Princeton University, and a BA from Amherst College.
+He has been published in The Progressive, Stanford Social Innovation Review, The Chronicle of Higher Education, and elsewhere.
 A native New Yorker, Dan grew up in northern Manhattan before settling in Brooklyn.